lus0a/physicsnemo/examples/cfd/external_aerodynamics/transformer_models/README.md

 * [ ] **Compute New Normalizations**: Run `compute_normalizations.py` on your specific dataset.

 * [ ] **Update Target Labels**: Modify the metrics.py script if your labels (e.g., Pressure, Shear) differ from the DrivaerML defaults.

+* [ ] **Update Datapipe for Encoding Global Params**: Modify transolver_datapipe.py to accomodate more global input parameters with different naming conventions.

+* [ ] **Modify Non-dimensionalization Schemes**: Based on the schemes used in curator, modify these schemes in inference_on_vtk.py.

 ## Adapting to Internal Pipe flow